 You’ll begin this Italy itinerary in the iconic city of Rome.
 For many couples, this capital is an absolute must.

 There are two airports in Rome – Fiumicino Airport (FCO) and Ciampino Airport (CIA).
 Fiumicino is the biggest and serves the most destinations, so you’ll likely arrive here.
 But, some airlines fly into Ciampino.
-You can get taxis from both, or catch a train or bus into the city.

 Things to see & do in Rome

 There are so many key attractions in Rome so this is a city break where you’ll have lots to keep you entertained.
-It’s a city that’s filled with treasures – it’s a unique European capital and has something for everyone.
-In 3 days, you’ll be able to see the highlights and get a good taste of the beauty of the Eternal City.
+It’s a unique European capital and it has something for everyone.

-Top on the list of sites is the incredible Colosseum, which is the most popular attraction in Rome.
-From there, The Roman Forum is just a short walk away and is another must if you want to experience ancient Rome.
+In 3 days, you’ll be able to see the highlights and get a good taste of the city.
+The incredible Colosseum is the most popular attraction in Rome.
+From there, The Roman Forum is just a short walk away.

-Elsewhere in the city, you’ll be able to take in the Altar of the Fatherland – it’s an impressive monument with gorgeous views of the city from the top.
-You also can’t miss the Vatican City with the Sistine Chapel and St. Peter’s Basilica.
-It’s stunning!
+Elsewhere in the city, you could check out the Altar of the Fatherland which is an impressive monument with gorgeous views of the city from the top.

-Rome is a really picturesque city where you’ll be able to amble the streets and get lost in the charm.
+Rome is a really pretty city so I recommend having some time where you simply wander around the city and get lost in the charm.
 Piazza Navona is one of Rome’s most famous squares and is a good spot to stop at a cafe and watch the world go by.
-You’ll also want to check out Piazza di Spagna at the bottom of the Spanish Steps, as well as the famous Trevi Fountain.

 Other things you could add to your list include the Pantheon and Galleria Borghese, as well as countless food markets.
 You’ll obviously want to enjoy aperitivo and the tastiest dinners in Rome, too!
-It really has it all.

 Where to stay in Rome